 As with previous AESC studies, we rely on AEO for longer-term Henry Hub price forecasts.
 The most recent current AEO was published in February 2021 (AEO 2021).
-There are numerous reasons for choosing AEO for longer-term price forecasts; foremost is the extensive documentation and transparency of the inputs and models used by EIA.
+11 There are numerous reasons for choosing AEO for longer-term price forecasts; foremost is the extensive documentation and transparency of the inputs and models used by EIA.
 There are many companies, consultants, and other organizations that forecast natural gas and other prices.
 However, there is no way to evaluate them without complete datasets, assumptions, or documentation on model algorithms.
-The EIA forecasts are public, transparent, and incorporate the long-term feedback mechanisms of energy prices upon supply, demand, and competition among various fuels.
+12 The EIA forecasts are public, transparent, and incorporate the long-term feedback mechanisms of energy prices upon supply, demand, and competition among various fuels.
 Previous AESC studies have relied on the AEO Reference Case, which generally assumes current legislation and environmental regulations.
 Specifically, AEO 2021 assumes government actions for which implementing regulations were available as of the end of September 2020 and macroeconomic assumptions based on third and fourth quarter 2020 assessments.
-These macroeconomic assumptions include the effects of the COVID-19 pandemic on natural gas and other energy sectors.
+13 These macroeconomic assumptions include the effects of the COVID-19 pandemic on natural gas and other energy sectors.

 EIA has recognized an increased level of uncertainty in its projections due to the impacts of the COVID-19 pandemic on energy markets and the wider economy.
-The COVID-19 pandemic represents a novel forecasting challenge.
+14 The COVID-19 pandemic represents a novel forecasting challenge.
 As in previous outlooks, the Reference case for AEO 2021 is a projection rooted in experience to date and the current short- and medium-term economic outlook.
 But the influence of the pandemic in this forecast and the necessity of conjecturing what the recovery will look like means that the longer-term view may be particularly uncertain.

 The Reference case in AEO 2021 anticipates that economywide demand for energy in the United States will not return to 2019 levels until 2029.
-14 On average, the Henry Hub price forecast for the AEO 2021 reference case is approximately 2.6 percent lower than the corresponding forecast from AEO 2020.
+15 On average, the Henry Hub price forecast for the AEO 2021 reference case is approximately 2.6 percent lower than the corresponding forecast from AEO 2020.
 Meanwhile, alternative scenarios explored in AEO 2021 ("side cases") consider the impacts of differing economic growth rates resulting in a return to pre-pandemic economic activity and energy consumption levels in shorter or longer order.

-For AESC 2021, we use the current NYMEX Henry Hub futures forecast for short-term prices (through 2022), an average of the NYMEX and AEO 2021 forecasts for the 2023 price projections, and AEO 2021 for medium- and long-term prices.
-We believe that the current NYMEX Henry Hub price forecast incorporates an independent and collective view of the market supply and demand balances over the next three years.
-It also incorporates current expectations on the effects and duration of the COVID-19
+For AESC 2021, we use the current NYMEX Henry Hub futures forecast for short-term prices (through 2023) and AEO 2021 for medium- and long-term prices.
+16 We believe that the current NYMEX Henry Hub